delatech/moo-php/README.md

 Will there be tests?
 > Yes.
 Yes there will.
 They'll almost certainly find this is a buggy heap of s**t.

 All these questions are about tests.
-Are you embarassed about the lack of them?
+Are you embarrassed about the lack of them?
 > Yes.
 Very.
 You know how, as a sysadmin, you'd never consider not having working off-site backups of every machine
 > you're responsible for... but your machines at home have never been backed up.
 It's a lot like that.